-This section gives an overview of the five programming languages in Control Builder, and gives some advice about how to select the language that suits your application best.
+This section gives an overview of the five programming languages in Control Builder, and provides guidelines on selecting the language that suits your application best.

 The five languages are defined in the IEC 61131-3 standard, see also Appendix A, IEC 61131-3 Standard.
 However, there are some differences compared to the implementation in Control Builder.